wejn/tobes-ui/README.md

-# tobes-ui: Torch Bearer Spectroscope UI
+# tobes-ui: Torch Bearer Spectrometer UI

-This is a UI for [Torch Bearer](https://www.torchbearer.tech/) Spectroscope (`Y21B7W10034CCPD`) that is available on Amazon and AliExpress ([TB Store](https://www.aliexpress.com/store/1104401209)).
+This is a UI for [Torch Bearer](https://www.torchbearer.tech/) Spectrometer (`Y21B7W10034CCPD`) that is available on Amazon and AliExpress ([TB Store](https://www.aliexpress.com/store/1104401209)).

 Forked from [ZoidTechnology/Torch-Bearer-Tools](https://github.com/ZoidTechnology/Torch-Bearer-Tools)[^1]